alexpovel/srgn/README.md

           - attribute:            Attribute names
           - identifier:           Identifier names

-      --csharp-query <TREE-SITTER-QUERY>
+      --csharp-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope C# code using a custom tree-sitter query.
+The query can be given inline or as a path to a file containing a query.

           [env: CSHARP_QUERY=]